Garbage, Organics & Recycling

 There are several reasons why your green bin may get left behind.
 The following items are not permitted in your green bin:

-• Yard and garden waste.
-Grand Forks residents – check your schedule for monthly yard and garden collection days.
-All other Boundary residents: take yard and garden waste directly to your closest RDKB landfill or staffed transfer station
+- Yard and garden waste.
+Check your municipality’s website for scheduled yard and garden collection days or take yard and garden waste directly to McKelvey Creek Landfill.
+Tipping fees apply.

 Your bin may also not get picked up if it’s too dirty – be sure to clean in regularly!